bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 .. tip::

-   Before you create a new REST Client you should have a look at the :ref:`Axon.ivy Market <market>`.
+   Before you create a new REST Client you should have a look at the :ref:`Axon Ivy Market <market>`.
 You may find there already a connector.

 REST Client